Microsoft Teams: a cheat sheet

 Microsoft Teams is a group chat software with additional features thrown in around working with documents and spreadsheets, especially those stored in SharePoint and OneDrive for Business.
 It also incorporates videoconferencing capabilities, which is becoming increasingly important as we have seen the spread of the COVID-19 prompt more companies to require telecommuting.

-So, here is a head-start guide to using Teams to more efficiently work with your colleagues and save time.
+So, here is a head-start guide to using Microsoft Teams to more efficiently work with your colleagues and save time.

 Creating or joining a team